 Follow my Ho Chi Minh City 3 day itinerary if this is your first time visiting the city.
 It includes all the must-do in Saigon and the best places to eat around the city.

-Day 1 in Saigon: best of Hoi Chi Minh attractions
+Day 1 in Ho Chi Minh City: best of Saigon attractions

 The first attraction on your Ho Chi Minh City itinerary starts with the famous Notre Dame Cathedral of Saigon.

-The Catholic cathedreal with two 58m tall Romanesque bell towers is located in the heart of the city.
+The Catholic cathedral with two 58m tall Romanesque bell towers is located in the heart of the city.
 It was constructed between 1863 and 1880.

 As of November 2022, the cathedral is going through a major restoration.
 That means you can only see the outside of the church.
 Still not a bad way to start your solo trip in Saigon.